niccc/Analyzing-Congress-Voting-Records/README.md

 3. How do we create dynamic visulaizations to give the user insight on representative voting.

 ## Tasks
-1. Use python to connect to ProPublica API and retrieve representative and voting record data.
+1. Use Python to connect to ProPublica API and retrieve representative and voting record data.
+2. Temporarily store data in Pandas DataFrames.

 Url: https://lumindak.github.io/Project-Analyzing-voting-records/